-This course provides lecture content for the age group involving the newborn through adolescence.
-The student will be provided a longitudinal view of the child as an individual on a continuum of developmental changes and as a member of a family unit.
+This course also provides lecture content for the age group involving the newborn through adoloescence (pediatrics).
+The student will be provided a longitudinal view of the child as an individual on a continuum of development changes and as a member of a family unit.
 There will be discussion of social, cultural, and religious influences on child development and health promotion.
 Students will receive instruction on pediatric assessment, including interviewing skills, physical and behavioral observations, developmental levels, and preventive health care guidelines.
-Instruction will also include care of the child with cognitive and sensory impairment, chronic illness, serious body system diseases, and pain.
+Instruction will also include care of the child with cognitive and sersory impairment, chronic illness, serious body system diseases, and pain.
 Care of the hospitalized child, including pediatric clinical procedures, and home care guidelines are incorporated into the content.

-Prerequisite: Admission to the ARNEC program.
-Co-requisite: RNSG 2114, RNSG 2111, RNSG 2133 (S)
+Prerequisite: Admission to the ARNEC program Co-requisites: RNSG 2123 (S)

-RNSG 2133 Nursing Practicum I
+RNSG 2123 Nursing Practicum I

-This clinical lab course enables the student to practice the knowledge, skills, and behaviors that are acquired in RNSG 2114 and RNSG 2124.
+This clinical lab course enables the student to practice the knowledge, skills, and behaviors that are acquired in RNSG 2119.
 Students will have opportunity to learn new clinical skills along with sharpening previously learned skills.
-Practicum hours will include general clinical skills, pediatric client care, and medical/surgical client care.
+Practicum hours will include general clinical skills, medication administration, pediatric client care, and medical/surgical client care.
+Students are introduced to the role of the Registered Nurse by applying new skills in the assessment, planning, intervention, and evaluation of their clients.
 Curriculum concepts and comprehension are carried out per clinical application.
-Prerequisite: Admission to the ARNEC program Co-requisites: RNSG 2114, RNSG 2111, RNSG 2124 (S)
+Prerequisite: Admission to the ARNEC program Co-requisites: RNSG 2119 (S)